alex-gamero/100-days-of-code/r1-log.md

 Today I had Mobile Programming, it was a good class, really interesnting and i also managed to finish the next lab.

 ### R1D93
 Today I had Mobile Programming, it was a good class, really interesnting and i also managed to finish the next lab.

+### R1D94
+Today I had Systems Anlysis and Design, it was a lof of theory, but it was also inetresting, I learnt a lot.